 Nobody Cares About Me: What Can I Do?

 Everyone has probably felt like nobody cares about them at least once in a while.
-Maybe you were having a bad day (week, month, year) or you may really believe that nobody cares about you.
+Maybe you were having a bad day (week, month, year) or maybe really believed that nobody cared about you.
 However, this type of negative thinking is simply not true.
 Even if you have made a thousand enemies in the past few days, there is always someone who cares about you.
 What about your parents or siblings?
-And believe it or not, many strangers care about people they do not know so they would definitely care about you as well if you were to speak up.
+And believe it or not, many strangers also care about people they do not know so they would care about you as well if you were to speak up.

 But, it can certainly seem like nobody cares sometimes.
 Our mood often dictates how we view the world.
-Suffering from depression can make you feel this way is if you are suffering from depression.
-It is a very common mental health condition that affects more than 15 million Americans over the age of 18.
-In fact, it is the leading cause of disability in those aged 15 to 45 years old.
-That is almost 10% of the population who are suffering from depression at some point in their lives.
+Suffering from depression can make you feel that the world is a harsh and uncaring place.
+Depression is a very common mental health condition that affects more than 15 million Americans over the age of 18.
+In fact, it is the leading cause of disability in those from 15 to 45 years old, that accounts for almost 10% of the population who are suffering from depression at some point in their lives.

 Different Types of Depression

-Depression is common and can come on without warning at any age.
-However, it usually starts in your teens and affects females more than males.
-The condition is believed to be caused by several factors such as a chemical imbalance in the brain, genetics, or environment.
-There are different types of depression disorders such as clinical depression, chronic depressive disorder or what was once called melancholia, postpartum depression, seasonal affective disorder (SAD), and premenstrual depression.
+Depression is very common and can come on without warning at any age.
+However, it usually starts in your teens and tends to affect females more than males.
+The condition is believed to be caused by several factors such as a chemical imbalance in the brain, genetics, or environmental factors.
+There are several different types of depressive disorders such as major depression, chronic depressive disorder or what was once called melancholia, postpartum depression, seasonal affective disorder (SAD), cyclothymic disorder and premenstrual depression.

 This is a common and debilitating disease that can cause many symptoms that occur almost daily for longer than two weeks.
 These symptoms can include: